CarsonCookCode/PythonLiveProject/README.md

 # Python Live Project - Code Summary

 ## Introduction
 I worked in an Agile/Scrum environment to build an application demonstrating proficiency with Python in Django.
 I created a program that allowed the user to take a personality test from the Big 5 theory of personality using questions from the International Personality Item Pool and to save their results to a database.
+They can create profiles for themselves as well as friends or whoever their interesting in comparing personalities with.
 I gave the app useful CRUD functionality and other features utilizing APIs and Web Scraping.
 We used Azure DevOps to manage our repositories and user stories.
 I developed a productive workflow after familiarizing myself with the tools at my disposal.
 Over the two week sprint I had many opportunities to learn what it means to work as part of a team on a single project.

 Here are some of the highlights from the project: